Best 2 Burner Gas Grill – we show you the top 2 burner gas grills

 Manufacturing Materials – Build Quality

-A grill made mostly of plastic will not survive long when exposed to heat and weather.
-The best gas grills use a combination of steel, stainless steel, and porcelain-coated cast iron to make the grills long-lasting as well as durable.
+A grill made mostly of plastic will not last long if exposed to high heat and weather elements.
+The best gas grills use a combination of steel, stainless steel, and porcelain-coated cast iron to build strong and durable grills.
+When 2 burner gas grills are built out of thick gauge steel and using good materials do a better job at retaining heat which helps cooking food evenly and retains moisture inside the grill.

-Make sure to check the quality of the materials used to build your grill.
-Most high-end stainless steel gas grills use 304 stainless steel, but this also increases their price.
+Pay close attention to build quality as most 2 burner gas grills are considered entry-level and some brands might use low-quality materials to save on costs.
+Most high-end stainless steel gas grills use 304 stainless steel and high-grade materials, but this also increases their price.
 Some grills will use a combination of plastic and other materials to reduce costs.

 Although using less quality materials in entry-level gas grills is not necessarily a bad thing, don’t expect the grill to last 30 years.

-Porcelain-coated cast iron grill greats are easy to use and easy to clean.
-The porcelain helps prevent meat and other products from sticking to the grill and makes it easier to clean when you are through grilling.
+Porcelain-coated cast iron grill greats are durable and easy to clean.
+The porcelain helps prevent meat and other greases from sticking to the grates and makes it easier to clean when you are done grilling.

-This type of grill will take longer to heat up and be ready for a nice steak sear.
+Porcelain-coated grill grates can longer to heat up and be ready for a nice steak sear.

 Stainless Steel Grates